gallettilance/gallettilance.github.io/assignments/assignment7.md

 ### 1. Hypothesis Testing

+- **Workflow**:
+  - **First**, users will generate data using the specified parameters (done in Assignment 6).
+  - **Next**, they can choose to perform hypothesis testing based on the generated data (new for this assignment).

 - **User Inputs**:
   - **Parameter to Test**: Allow the user to select whether to test the **slope** or **intercept**.
-  - **Hypothesized Value (β₀)**: A numeric value that the user can input as the hypothesized value for the slope or intercept.
+  - **Hypothesized Values (β₀)**: Numeric values that the user inputs as the hypothesized values they want to test before they decide either to test the slope or intercept.
   - **Type of Test**:
     - **Greater than ( > )**
     - **Less than ( < )**
     - **Not equal to ( ≠ )**

+- **Null Hypothesis**:
+  - The null hypothesis will use the **original slope or intercept specified during data generation**.

 - **Simulation**:
   - Run simulations to generate the distribution of the slope or intercept under the null hypothesis.
   - Display a histogram of the simulated slopes or intercepts.
-  - Highlight the region of the histogram that provides evidence against the null hypothesis.
+  - Show the region of the histogram that provides evidence against the null hypothesis.
   - Calculate and display the **p-value** based on the simulations.
+  - Add a fun message when the p-value is extremely small (p ≤ 0.0001).

 ### 2. Confidence Intervals